Itera/react-intro-workshop/world-cup-dashboard/README.md

 The committee have found a third-party library, `react-player` to display their videos.
 The library can be found here: https://www.npmjs.com/package/react-player

-* Make use `yarn add` and add react-player to the project's dependecies.
+* Make use of `yarn add` and add react-player to the project's dependecies.
 * Import the third-party component and render an embedded youtube video in `<DashBoard />` .

 ## Task 9 - ``<GameTimer />``